-Sullam, Tedea and Clover Wolf (the "Principal Shareholders") hold significant voting power in the Company, and the interests of each of the Principal Shareholders may conflict with or differ from the interests of the Company's other shareholders.
-Currently, the Principal Shareholders hold, in the aggregate, approximately 63.69 % of the Company's issued and outstanding Ordinary Shares, or approximately 56.41% on a fully diluted basis.
+Sullam, Tedea, Clover Wolf and RAM.ON finance (the "Principal Shareholders") hold significant voting power in the Company, and the interests of each of the Principal Shareholders may conflict with or differ from the interests of the Company's other shareholders.
+Currently, the Principal Shareholders hold, in the aggregate, approximately 70.62% of the Company's issued and outstanding Ordinary Shares, or approximately 82.07% on a fully diluted basis.